Use a prompt flow to manage conversation in a chat app

 When you’re satisfied with the behavior of the flow you created, you can deploy the flow.

-5. Select Deploy to deploy the flow with the following settings:
+1. On the toolbar, select Deploy and deploy the flow with the following settings:

 • Basic settings: